Two-Factor Authentication

 Are there any limitations?

-What if I lose access to my Telegram account?
+What if I lost access to my Telegram account?

-Please note that you can confirm the changes in your previous Telegram account.
-However, if you no longer have access to it, you will be automatically relinked to a new account after 14 days.
-This is done to ensure your security.
+Please note that you need to confirm the changes from your previous Telegram account.
+However, if you no longer have access to it, your new account will be linked automatically after 14 days.
+This delay is in place to help protect your security.

 Does 2FA support all types of transactions?